containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.predictions.ListNodePredictionsResponse"></a>

 ### ListNodePredictionsResponse
-Represents a response for a listing predictions of nodes request
+Represents a response for a listing predictions of nodes request.

 | Field | Type | Label | Description |